singh1114/best/_posts/2017-06-21-a-word-about-subprocess-module.md

 ---
 layout: post
-title: A word about subprocess module
+title: A word about subprocess module for running bash commands in Python
 date: 2017-06-21T10:17:31.000Z
 published: true
+tags:
+  - GSoC-2017
+  - python
+  - bash
 categories:
   - GSoC-2017
+  - python
+  - bash
 ---

 It has been a few days since I have been working on the GSoC project.
 Although I haven't been able to write about all the things going on that side.
 From now on probably I will talk about it more often.
 Yesterday I managed to upload the code on our local experimental server and show the results to the mentor.